From Energy Waste to Performance Gain: HaloDrive™ and the New Economics of Cooling

 Industry Alignment and Standards

 HaloDrive™ is built for the Open Compute Project (OCP) ecosystem, enabling drop-in replacement of legacy CDUs and aligning with UL 2755, IEC 62368-1, and LEED / Energy Star certification targets.
-With validation pilots planned for 2026, Orbis Electric is poised to become the new performance standard for AI data-center cooling.
+With validation pilots planned for 2026 in collaboration with data center operators and ecosystem partners, Orbis Electric is poised to become the new performance standard for AI data -center cooling.

 The Sustainable Advantage

-Beyond energy savings, HaloDrive™ reduces water usage by 95%, eliminates rare-earth dependencies through ferrite and 3D-printed magnet materials, and significantly cuts embodied carbon — all while delivering $8–12M in annual OPEX savings per data hall.
+Beyond energy savings, HaloDrive™ reduces water usage by 95%, eliminates rare-earth dependencies through ferrite and 3D-printed magnet materials, and significantly cuts embodied carbon — all while delivering up to $8–12M in annual OPEX savings per data hall depending on deployment scale and specific configuration.

 Previous